rohanshukla/portfolio_v1/content/jobs/Raw/index.md

 company: Raw Engineering
 title: Application Engineer
 location: Mumbai, India
-duration: October 2019 - Present
+duration: Oct 2019 - Present
 url: https://www.raweng.com/
 ---

-I'm a Software Engineer based in Mumbai, India who is specialized in building websites, web applications, mobile apps and everything that lives on the internet.
+Building generic and reusable React components with React Hooks & Styled Components and redux as global state management tool with Redux thunk and Saga.

+Writing unit test code for individual react components with the help of Jest and Enzyme.